What Is A Virtual Phone Number?

 - Click the trolley icon at the top right of the page and check out.

-Once payment is processed, your new virtual business numbers will be available in your dashboard to assign to call routes.
+Your new virtual business numbers are available in your dashboard to assign to call routes in an instant.

-New Yay.com customers are asked to purchase new virtual phone numbers during the sign-up process.
+You can purchase new virtual phone numbers during the sign-up process.
 All new customers are offered one or more virtual phone numbers for free as a thank you from us!
-Just pick the plan that’s best for you and your teams, and then choose the phone number you want from our extensive range of local, non-geographic and international numbers.
+Just pick the plan that’s best for you and your teams, and then choose the virtual landline you want from our extensive range of local, non-geographic and international numbers.
 No installation required, no long wait times, no hassle.

-SMBs and MNCs alike are set to benefit from virtual business numbers.
+Small and large businesses alike are set to benefit from virtual business numbers.
 Kickstart new growth in your business by exploring overseas markets with international phone numbers.
-Deepen trust and existing relationships with your local customers with geographic phone numbers.
-Or, use new non-geographic phone numbers to show that yours is a business that can be reached anytime from anywhere.
+Deepen trust and existing relationships with your local customers with geographic phone numbers, or use non-geographic phone numbers to show that yours is a business that can be reached anytime from anywhere.

-Get in touch with our five-star support team today or search our extensive library of virtual business numbers.
+Get in touch with our five-star support team for a phone system quote or choose from over 2 million virtual business numbers and get started today.